Tiger attack: Reasons for attacking

 Like most other predators, tigers tend to attack humans only while hunting or when they feel threatened.
 If a human comes too close and surprises a sleeping or feeding tiger, or a tigress with her cubs, the tiger is prone to respond with aggression.
 Tigers have also been known to attack humans in cases of "mistaken identity" (for example, if a human is crouching while collecting firewood, or cutting grass) and sometimes when a tourist gets too close.
 Some also recommend not riding a bicycle, or running in a region where tigers live, so as not to provoke their instinct to chase.
 Peter Byrne wrote about an Indian postman who was working on foot for many years without any problems with resident tigers, but was chased by a tiger soon after he started riding a bicycle for his work.

 While in modern times there are on average fewer than 85 people killed and injured by tigers worldwide each year, India has seen sharp increases in absolute numbers of tiger attacks in recent years, as was the case in 2014 and 2015, as a result of human population growth and the expansion of human settlements into the tiger's natural habitat.
 Many human fatalities and injuries are due to incidents at zoos, or to the man-eating tigers in certain parts of South Asia.

 In some cases, tigers will change their natural diet to become man-eaters.
 This is usually due to a tiger being incapacitated by a gunshot wound or porcupine quills, or some other factors, such as health issues and disabilities.
-In such cases, the animal's inability to hunt traditional prey forces it to stalk humans, which are less appetizing but generally much easier to chase, overpower, and kill.
+In such cases, the animal's inability to hunt traditional prey forces it to stalk humans, which are dangerous, but generally much easier to chase, overpower, and kill if found alone and/or unarmed.
 This was the case with the man-eating tigress of Champawat, which was believed to have begun eating villagers at least partially in response to crippling tooth injuries.
 As tigers in Asia often live in close proximity to humans, tigers have killed more people than any other big cat species.
 Between 1876 and 1912, tigers killed 33,247 people in British India.